djtoler/Deploying-a-Python-App-onto-AWS-ECS-with-AWS-Fargate/Documentation.md

 ### Jenkin Credentials

 To ensure Terraform's access to AWS, it necessitates both AWS access and secret keys.
-Given that the terraform files reside on GitHub, where public access should be restricted for security reasons, AWS credentials are created within Jenkins.
+Given that the Terraform files reside on GitHub, where public access should be restricted for security reasons, AWS credentials are created within Jenkins.
 Configuring AWS credentials within Jenkins is crucial as it fosters the integration of AWS services into your automation workflows, ensuring secure access to resources.
 Likewise, Docker Hub credentials, encompassing a username and password, are also established.
 These credentials are essential for secure interactions with Docker Hub, enabling your applications to be efficiently built, tested, and pushed to the container registry.

 **AWS**

-To securely configure AWS credentials in Jenkins for the automation purpose, please refer to the following link for step-by-step instructions: [How to Configure AWS credentials in  Jenkins](https://scribehow.com/shared/How_to_Securely_Configure_AWS_Access_Keys_in_Jenkins__MNeQvA0RSOWj4Ig3pdzIPw)https://scribehow.com/shared/How_to_Securely_Configure_AWS_Access_Keys_in_Jenkins__MNeQvA0RSOWj4Ig3pdzIPw
+To securely configure AWS credentials in Jenkins for automation purposes, please refer to the following link for step-by-step instructions: [How to Configure AWS credentials in  Jenkins](https://scribehow.com/shared/How_to_Securely_Configure_AWS_Access_Keys_in_Jenkins__MNeQvA0RSOWj4Ig3pdzIPw)https://scribehow.com/shared/How_to_Securely_Configure_AWS_Access_Keys_in_Jenkins__MNeQvA0RSOWj4Ig3pdzIPw

 **Docker Hub**

 Follow the steps above, just make sure to select username and password for kind and add your dockerhub credentials

-## Jenkin Files for ECS Terraform Deployment
+## Jenkins Files for ECS Terraform Deployment

 These Jenkinsfiles are pivotal in maintaining a robust and automated deployment workflow for the ECS-based infrastructure, adhering to best practices for continuous integration and continuous deployment (CI/CD).

 **1. Jenkinsfile for Backend Deployment**

-The Jenkinsfile for deploying the backend ECS Terraform files orchestrates the deployment process in a seamless manner.
+The [Jenkinsfile](https://github.com/andmulLABS01/Deployment_7AM/blob/main/Deployment_7.drawio.png) for deploying the backend ECS Terraform files orchestrates the deployment process in a seamless manner.

 **2. Jenkinsfile for Frontend Deployment**

-The Jenkinsfile for deploying the frontend ECS Terraform files complements the backend deployment.
+The [Jenkinsfile](https://github.com/andmulLABS01/Deployment_7AM/blob/main/Deployment_7.drawio.png)  for deploying the frontend ECS Terraform files complements the backend deployment.

 ## System Diagram

+To view the diagram of the system design/deployment pipeline, click [HERE](https://github.com/andmulLABS01/Deployment_7AM/blob/main/Deployment_7.drawio.png)